ICT Apprenticeships

 Three distinct career paths

-The Tech Apprenticeship programme currently offers 3 distinct career paths, with more to follow.
+The Tech Apprenticeship programme currently offers three distinct career paths, with more to follow.
 Upon successful completion of a programme the apprentice attains a QQI Level 6 Advanced Certificate in Computer Networking, Software Development, or Cybersecurity as applicable.

 Computer Networking